Top 14 Reasons Why A Personal Injury Lawyer Won’t Take a Case

 13) Preexisting Conditions

 Preexisting medical conditions that relate to the same area of the body a plaintiff (injured claimant in the lawsuit) is claiming injuries to can confuse a jury and drive up case costs.
 The plaintiff bears the burden of proof.
 Thus, the plaintiff must convince 10 of the 12 jurors that the aggravation of the preexisting condition warranted medical care that was not otherwise needed and/or warrants compensation.
 It may require expert testimony or ordering old medical records just to make a jury understand this.
-The cost of the evidence that must be obtained and the increased risk of a reduced reward are factors an experienced personal injury lawyer will consider in deciding whether to take on your case.
+The cost of the evidence that must be obtained and the increased risk of a reduced reward are factors an experienced lawyer will consider in deciding whether to take on your case.
 For more information See: Aggravation of a Preexisting Condition.

 14) The Client Waited Too Long

 Time is a defense lawyer’s best friend.
 The longer a plaintiff tries to handle his own case, the more evidence that can be lost.
-A personal injury lawyer can send letters to defendants that place a burden on them to preserve evidence.
+A lawyer can send letters to defendants that place a burden on them to preserve evidence.
 Individuals generally do not know to do this.
 Additionally, the longer a plaintiff delays in seeking advice, the more likely he is to do something to harm his case such as give a recorded statement to the other side, create gaps in medical care, or even commit a crime that ruins the client’s credibility.

 Lastly, if you wait to long to act in some cases, you can forgo your rights entirely.
-Most personal injury cases have a 2-year statute of limitation.
-But that doesn’t mean you should wait to hire a personal injury lawyer.
+Most cases have a 2-year statute of limitation.
+But that doesn’t mean you should wait to hire a lawyer.
 If it is a case that needs investigation to determine if it is a good investment, the lawyer will not want to take it on at the last minute.
-If it is going to require the lawyer to drop everything and try to find the right parties who have moved or are shielded behind corporate entities, a personal injury attorney is less likely to want to take your case on at the last minute.
+If it is going to require the lawyer to drop everything and try to find the right parties who have moved or are shielded behind corporate entities, a attorney is less likely to want to take your case on at the last minute.

 Further, there are some cases with shorter deadlines.
 You must give notice to the City of Houston and Harris County within 90 days if you intend to make a claim.
 The State of Texas must be given notice of a claim in 6 months.
 Failure to do so means you may be completely barred from bringing a claim.